 Jean-Yves Empereur began his illustrious academic career as a student of Classical Literature at the University of Paris-Sorbonne in the early 1970s before going on to complete a PhD in Archaeology in 1977.
 He spent the next decade as a researcher and then Secretary General of the French Archaeological School in Athens, specialising in the study of Hellenistic trade and commerce and participating in numerous on-land and underwater excavations in Greece, Cyprus and Turkey.
 Empereur first visited Alexandria during a brief stint as a professor of linguistics at Cairo University and his interest in the ancient port city led him to move to Egypt, where he set up the Centre for Alexandrian Studies (Centre d’Études Alexandrines) in 1990.

 As the founder and director of France’s official archaeological mission in Alexandria, Empereur became intimately aware of the city’s multicultural past, its significance as a major trading port in the Ptolemaic and Roman periods, and how the centuries of Greek, Roman and Islamic rule have shaped the modern-day city.
-Since much of the ancient city lies up to 10 metres below the modern street level and Alexandria has undergone rapid urban redevelopment over the past couple of decades, Empereur and his team have personally overseen over a dozen rescue excavations across the city and regularly stumble upon centuries-old cisterns. which were once part of the vast network of subterranean canals that supplied the city with fresh water from the Nile.
+Much of the ancient city now lies up to 10 metres below the modern street level and Alexandria has undergone rapid urban redevelopment over the past couple of decades.
+Empereur and his team have personally overseen over a dozen rescue excavations across the city and regularly stumble upon centuries-old cisterns. which were once part of the vast network of subterranean canals that supplied the city with fresh water from the Nile.

 However, Jean-Yves Empereur’s crowning achievement was the discovery of the submerged ruins of ancient Alexandria in the city’s harbour.
 In 1993, Empereur and a film crew were diving near the fortress of Qaitbay to film a documentary on underwater archaeology when they discovered hundreds of building blocks, columns, obelisks and statues strewn across the sea floor beneath them, dangerously close to the new breakwater that was being laid down in the harbour.
 Asma el-Bakri, the cinematographer that had accompanied Empereur on the dive, alerted government officials to the discovery and construction was halted long enough for Empereur’s team to conduct a detailed survey of the area and relics, which numbered in their thousands.